Jackiebeaugard/spring-angular/README.md

       - DELETE: remove a specific resource by id

 ## Step 2: Create your Model
-`// TODO: update attribute references`
-- There should be 3 attributes for your model:
-  - id: this should be a generated value
-  - title
-  - done
 - What data types and annotations do we need to use here?
 - Generate constructor(s)
 - Generate getters/setters